-As mentioned at the beginning, the current study discusses sexuality, something that is heavily influenced by the construction of gender-related topics, which are difficult to be confined in the context of physical-material space (Paddison, 2001).
-As something that is experienced, urban communities have begun to give more freedom to its inhabitants than before.
-People are free to do anything, including having sexual relations, especially within closed doors or in private.
-On the other hand, for women, this freedom has its dilemmas, keeping in mind the challenges and vulnerabilities, and stigmas that are still associated with women as its consequences.
+As mentioned at the beginning, the current discussion of sexuality is heavily influenced by the construction of gender-related topics, which are difficult to confine to the context of physical-material space (Paddison, 2001).
+That is, urban communities have begun to allow more freedom to their inhabitants than before.
+People are more free to do anything, including having sexual relations, especially behind closed doors or in private.
+Of course, this freedom creates dilemmas, especially for women, who must keep in mind the challenges, vulnerabilities, and stigmas that are still associated with negative consequences.

-In the discussion of public vs. private space in the context of intimate relationships between men and women, it seems that it is not enough to remember that romantic relationships are more often seen as private and personal, where third parties do not need and find it hard to be involved.
-Peake (2009) said that “This analytical view of the city as a space of containment for women has been challenged by those who put forward a view of the city as a contradictory and shifting space that allows women opportunities.” (p.
-327) Therefore, integrating people’s stories as experiences with the review of the city that is functional, perhaps new questions should be raised.
-For instance, to what extent do women feel safe and comfortable in their own home, and is feeling safe and comfortable the same between women who are away from their partner (e.g., living separately) and those who live together with their partner?
+In the discussion of public vs. private space, within the context of intimate relationships between men and women, it seems that it is not enough to remember that romantic relationships are more often seen as private and personal, where third parties do not need to be and find it hard to be involved.
+Peake (2009) said that “This analytical view of the city as a space of containment for women has been challenged by those who put forward a view of the city as a contradictory and shifting space that allows women opportunities” (p.
+327).
+Therefore, perhaps new questions should be asked while integrating people’s functional experiences with the city.
+For instance, to what extent do women feel safe and comfortable in their own home, and is feeling safe and comfortable the same for women who are away from their partner (e.g., living separately) and those who live together with their partner?

-Furthermore, Peake (2009) stated that “Research has also shown how women have made numerous attempts to create their urban spaces.” (p.
-327) Women take steps to respond to the structures of patriarchal urban social space.
-Then the question for the next study should be: How do women manage to feel safe and comfortable with their sexuality–in the physical and social, public and private space–wherever they are?
+Furthermore, Peake (2009) stated that “Research has also shown how women have made numerous attempts to create their urban spaces” (p.
+327).
+Women take steps to respond to the structures of patriarchal urban social space.
+So, another question for the next study should be: “How do women manage to feel safe and comfortable with their sexuality–in the physical and social, public and private space–wherever they are?”

 References